Zymbit-Docs/docs/content/troubleshooting/scm/index.md

 ### Issues in 10/1/2022 Beta Release

+**Issue #117** SCM: Stored tamper event on shutdown has incorrect timestamp.
+The status of an event (or no event) is always correct, just the timestamp value is incorrectly stored when powering down.
+Timestamps are correct for running systems and for events that happen while under battery.
+This does not affect the tamper detect functionality, only the timestamp.

+**Issue #116** SCM: crypt unlock takes two tries.
+The first attempt times out while waiting for the SCM to come on line.
+If you have a console attached, you will see a message stating "No Zymkeys", then the process will wait and unlock the LUKS key to gain access to the root file system.

-**Issue #nnn**  set_perimeter_event_actions() leaves the LED off.
+**Issue #114**  set_perimeter_event_actions() leaves the LED off.
 The LED will return to normal after the next zkifc Open Session after approximately one minute.

 See [alpha release issues](https://zymbit-docs.github.io/docs-staging/branch/alpha/troubleshooting/scm/) for pre-Beta issues.

 **Fixed from Alpha to Beta - Issue #99** Minor: SCM: set_perimeter_event_actions() resets and can cause problems if another command is attempted for a period of seconds.
 A delay of 10 seconds after a set_perimeter_event_actions() will workaround the issue.
-The SCM ships set to Notify=True and self_destruct=False.

 **Fixed from Alpha to Beta - Issue #103** Major: SCM: Tamper Detect events occassionally resets the SCM and CM4.
 We are still investigating the root cause of this issue, but it happens quite often with tamper events.
 For Alpha, self-destruction is disabled for evaluation purposes which should prevent any loss of data.
 It will cause a reboot.

 **Fixed from Alpha to Beta - Issue #93**: SCM: battery_voltage_threshold - bad window from 2.5V - 3.0V.
 Setting the low voltage threshold within the range of 2.5V to 3.0V should not be allowed but there is currently no check.
 Do not set the low voltage threshold to > 2.5 volts.